-As well as partnering up with other brands and crowdfunding camapigns it can also be worthwhile to collaborate with relevant social media influencers.
+As well as partnering up with other brands and crowdfunding campaigns it can also be worthwhile to collaborate with relevant social media influencers.

 This can help put your contest in front of a relevant and engaged audience and expose your Kickstarter project to potential backers.

 If you're producing furniture or household decorations you should be reaching out to lifestyle bloggers.
 If you've developed a travel gadget then travel bloggers and influencers are the way to go.
-If you're project involves video games or some sort of gaming accessories then reaching out to Twitch streamers is good approach.
+If your project involves video games or some sort of gaming accessory then reaching out to Twitch streamers is good approach.